Pierre Kleykamp

 Pierre Armand Kleykamp (January 30, 1921 - June 10, 1984) was a Modern furniture, interior, graphic, textile, product designer and teacher.
 Born in Belgium of Dutch nationality, he became a U.S. citizen in 1954.
-His clients included KLM (Royal Dutch Airlines), Holland-American Lines, Aetna Life Insurance, the United Nations.
+His clients included KLM (Royal Dutch Airlines), Holland America Line, Aetna Life Insurance, the United Nations.
 He supplied furniture to the Goed Wonen Groep and crafted several pieces for the interior of Schiphol Airport's International Departure Hall.

 Early life

 Kleykamp was born on January 30, 1921, in Brussels, Belgium, to Cornelis Gabriel Kleykamp and his Belgian wife Louise Marie Jeanne Joos.
 He moved with his parents to The Hague, Netherlands, home of his father and paternal grandparents, Pieter and Ermina Kleykamp, founders of the well-known art gallery Koninklijke Kunstzaal Kleykamp.

-During the Second World War Kleykamp studied Interior and Furniture Design at the Royal Academy of Fine Arts in The Hague.
+During World War II Kleykamp studied Interior and Furniture Design at the Royal Academy of Art in The Hague.

 Career

 After graduation in 1945 he joined Dutch designers Wim den Boon and Hein Stolle as a partner in their design firm “Groep &,” located in Rotterdam.
 Their projects included furniture design for Goed Wonen Groep and the interior design of the international departure hall at Schiphol Airport, Amsterdam.
 Kleykamp, along with his partners and H. Ritter and Willy Nuys, was a member of Werkgroep Nieuwe Architectuur, The Hague.

-In 1946 Kleykamp was retained by the cruise line Holland-America Line to provide advice on the restoration of their flagship Nieuw-Amsterdam and to design the ship's movie theater.
+In 1946 Kleykamp was retained by the cruise line Holland America Line to provide advice on the restoration of their flagship Nieuw-Amsterdam and to design the ship's movie theater.
 Kleykamp participated in the exhibition “Den Haag Bouwt Op,” at the Gemeentemuseum, The Hague, December 24, 1946 – January 26, 1947.